maryamhonari/oscars-prediction/OscarDataset/README.md

 6) feat_train, feat_test contain only features that have correlation above 0.1 for at least one of the class labels

 7) feat_train, feat_test, label_train, label_test were obtained by running test_train_gen.py (in OscarDataset on github) on movies_all_features.csv

+8) feat_train, feat_test have a new feature/column called 'original_row' that you should ignore; it contains the original row number of that instance in movie_metadata.csv or similarly movies_all_features.csv